legal resources necessary to hold negligent facilities accountable.

 - An opened undated package of sliced turkey in the walk-in refrigerator;

 - An opened undated five-pound bag of grated cheddar cheese;

 - Freezer burned beef patties in an undated box on a metal rack.

 The state investigator interviewed the Dietary Supervisor on the morning of March 27, 2017, who said that "this happened over the weekend, and when asked what happened over the weekend, [the supervisor] said was pregnant you do not want to know."

 If your loved one has been injured or died prematurely while residing at Prince George Health Care Center, call the South Carolina nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now for legal help.
-Our law firm fights aggressively on behalf of Georgetown County victims of mistreatment living in long-term centers including nursing homes in Georgetown.
+Our network of attorneys fights aggressively on behalf of Georgetown County victims of mistreatment living in long-term centers including nursing homes in Georgetown.
 Our skillful attorneys have successfully resolved many victim cases involving nursing home abuse and neglect.
 We can work on your behalf to ensure your family receives the financial compensation they deserve.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively to ensure your rights are protected.